fralik/rundata-net/docs/getting-started/user_guide.rst

 Map visibility control
 ----------------------

-:guilabel:`Hide map`/:guilabel:`Show map` button.
-Does what it says.
+The :guilabel:`Hide map`/:guilabel:`Show map` button is self-explanatory.

 Special symbols
 ---------------

-This horizontal panel contains a button list with special symbols.
-It contains symbols that might be not readily available on user's keyboard layout.
-Click on each symbol's button copies that symbol in clipboard.
+This horizontal panel contains a list of buttons with special symbols.
+It contains symbols that might not be readily available on the user's keyboard layout.
+Clicking on a symbol's button produces a copy of that symbol in the clipboard.
 This panel can be useful when entering text in filters.

 .. _query-builder-info: